 - Growing sports betting losses in Australia not going unnoticed

 - iPoker Network exits Ukraine; some poker sites also exit Russia

 This latest bit of news from the UK Gambling Commission has been developing for a couple months now.
 In our last gambling news roundup, we noted that the Commission has updated its License Conditions and Codes of Practice rules to include digital currencies such as Bitcoin.
 Moving forward, the Commission will treat digital currencies as cash equivalents similar to cheques, debit cards, credit cards and so on.

-We reported on this development a couple weeks back, but more details have since emerged.
+We reported on this development recently, but more details have since emerged.
 A Bitcoin news website notes that players will be eligible for protection, but only at UK-licensed betting sites.
 This is especially good news for players given the semi-anonymous nature of Bitcoin.

 For those not familiar with Bitcoin, you can read our primer here.
 One of the major advantages that Bitcoin offers over other payment methods is its convenience as a deposit method for players in locations that suffer from a lack of traditional deposit options such as credit cards and bank transfers.
 Additionally, Bitcoin transactions are significantly faster than payments made via many other methods.

 Philippines President Signals Softening of Stance Against Gambling

 Philippine President Rodrigo Duterte has taken a hard stance against online gambling in the Philippines over the past couple months.
 In July, he ordered the Philippine Amusement and Gaming Corp (PAGCOR) to suspend the licenses of more than 120 online gaming operators after declaring that “online gambling must stop.”